triggermesh/tutorials/redpanda-triggermesh-K8s/readme.md

       name: aws-s3-target
 ```

-Save this to a file such called kakfasource.yaml and create the objects on your cluster:
+Save this to a file called kakfasource.yaml and create the objects on your cluster:

 ```sh
 kubectl apply -f kafkasource.yaml